privacysandbox/protected-auction-services-docs/key_value_user_defined_functions.md

 The key/value service is adding support for executing user-defined functions (UDFs).
 This explainer describes the planned critical user journey and API that will need to be followed to use UDFs in the trusted key/value service.
-The actual implementation may be released at a later time in the [key/value service repo](https://github.com/privacysandbox/fledge-key-value-service) if not available already.
+An initial version has been added to the
+[key/value service repo](https://github.com/privacysandbox/fledge-key-value-service)
+in release 0.9.0.

 The UDF code snippet is loaded through a cloud file storage solution such as the AWS S3 and will be executed when the server receives a